 Client’s main contention was, ‘charging of a percentage of decretal amount’ is hit by Section 23 of The Contract Act, 1872 being against professional ethics and public policy, and cheque issued by her was not in discharge of any liability and no presumption arose in favour of her Advocate that cheque represented a ‘legally enforceable debt’.
 In any case, such presumption stood rebutted by settled law towards fee based on a percentage of result of litigation being illegal.

 Recently SC, while quashing proceedings against Client, in B. Sunitha v.
 State of Telengana, [Criminal Appeal No. 2068 of 2017] held:

-“The Bombay High Court in Re: KL Gauba, AIR 1954 Bom 478 held that fees conditional on the success of a case and which gives the lawyer an interest in the subject matter tends to undermine the status of the profession.
-The same has always been condemned as unworthy of the legal profession.
-If an advocate has interest in success of litigation, he may tend to depart from ethics.
+“Bombay High Court in Re: KL Gauba, AIR 1954 Bom 478 held, fees conditional on success of a case and which gives Lawyer an interest in subject matter tends to undermine status of profession.
+Same has always been condemned as unworthy of legal profession.
+If an Advocate has interest in success of litigation, he may tend to depart from ethics.